addibushman/startup2024/README.md

  - **Next and previous outfits** - Navigation through the wardrobe outfits.

  - **Save an outfit** - Allows users to save an outfit for later use.

+ ## Login Deliverable
+For this deliverable, I built out the structure of my application using vite and javascript.

+ - **Database** - Stores user information and wardrobe items securely in database.

+-  **User Credentials** - User Crendentials stored securly in database

+ - **Supported Features** - The database supports registration, login, and shared outfit tracking features.